inyoninjas/inyoninjas.github.io/index.md

 * display an external webpage
 * kiosk mode (with text and input fields formatted large)

 Content formatting can range from simple plain text, to markdown or full html.
-Inyo was inspired from (the awesome) [Alfred](http://www.alfredapp.com/), and its "Large Type" functionality, but we added **all** the bells and whistles.
+Inyo was inspired from (the awesome) [Alfred](http://www.alfredapp.com/), and its "Large Type" functionality, but we added **ALL** the bells and whistles.

 ## Quick Example